 Protecting an API with OAuth - Resource Owner Password Credentials grant

 The first test was not based on OAuth, all the following one are.
 We will use two OAuth providers only.
-One for native support, API Connect acting as an OAuth/OIDC proiver, and one for third party integration, using IBM AppID, one of IBM's cloud solution for OAuth/OIDC support.
+One for native support, API Connect acting as an OAuth/OIDC provider, and one for third party integration, using IBM AppID, one of IBM's cloud solution for OAuth/OIDC support.
 The Resource Owner Password Credentials grant type is specified in RFC 6749 - OAuth 2.0 Authorization Framework, likewise the other grants used in this article.

 In this lab, we start with a very simple case, but still very useful: the use of the Password flow which really is the Resource Owner Password Credentials grant type in OAuth terminology.
 It is easy because it is 2-legged, for simplicity we also use Basic Authorization to extract identity, the user will be authenticated against the User Registry.
 We use API Connect as the OAuth provider, notice that it is also possible to use API Connect with an external OAuth provider, we will see it later.
 This grant type is used when there is a high trust between the client and the application.
 Some people may find it less secure than using the Authorization grant, but it does not mean that it cannot be used when the conditions of trust are met.
 The client authenticates directly to the native OAuth provider specified in API Connect with its uid/pwd along the application credentials (client-id/cliend-secret) and gets an Access Token.
 Then the application accesses API Connect.

 Note: In this lab, we do not explain how to propagate the user information with a JWT token, it will be done in another version of this lab.
 But this is an important question, and there are different ways to get user information like having the back end performing a callback with the OAuth token to get information.
-We are not explaining the generationg of OIDC token.
+We are not explaining the generation of OIDC token.
 As of today, this is not a mandatory scenario required by OpenID and we are still in discussions to decide to implement it.

 Create the OAuth Provider